multiformats/multicodec/README.md

 - [Ruby](https://github.com/sleeplessbyte/ruby-multicodec)
 - [Add yours today!](https://github.com/multiformats/multicodec/edit/master/table.csv)

-## Multicodec Path, also known as [`multistream`](https://github.com/multiformats/multistream)

-Multicodec defines a table for the most common data serialization formats that can be expanded overtime or per application bases, however, in order for two programs to talk with each other, they need to know before hand which table or table extension is being used.

-In order to enable self descriptive data formats or streams that can be dynamically described, without the formal set of adding a binary packed code to a table, we have [`multistream`](https://github.com/multiformats/multistream), so that applications can adopt multiple data formats for their streams and with that create different protocols.

 ## FAQ

-> **Q. Why?**

-Because [multistream](https://github.com/multiformats/multistream) is too long for identifiers.
-We needed something shorter.

-> **Q. Why varints?**
+> Why varints?

 So that we have no limitation on protocols.

-> **Q. What kind of varints?**
+> What kind of varints?

 An Most Significant Bit unsigned varint, as defined by the [multiformats/unsigned-varint](https://github.com/multiformats/unsigned-varint).

-> **Q. Don't we have to agree on a table of protocols?**
+> Don't we have to agree on a table of protocols?

 Yes, but we already have to agree on what protocols themselves are, so this is not so hard.
 The table even leaves some room for custom protocol paths, or you can use your own tables.
 The standard table is only for common things.

-> **Q. Where did multibase go?**
+> Where did multibase go?

-For a period of time, the multibase prefixes lived in this table.
+For a period of time, the [multibase](https://github.com/multiformats/multibase) prefixes lived in this table.
 However, multibase prefixes are *symbols* that may map to *multiple* underlying byte representations (that may overlap with byte sequences used for other multicodecs).
 Including them in a table for binary/byte identifiers lead to more confusion than it solved.

 You can still find the table in [multibase.csv](https://github.com/multiformats/multibase/blob/master/multibase.csv).

+> Can I use multicodec for my own purpose?

+Sure, you can use multicodec whenever you have the need for self-identifiable data.
+Just prefix your own data with the corresponding varint encodec multicodec.

 ## Contribute